 - Crew Experience and Training

-Ongoing advice and support is also offered focussed on the practicalities of some of the more technical areas such as construction standards and yacht stability certification.
+Ongoing advice and support is offered, focused on the practicalities of some of the more technical areas such as construction standards and yacht stability certification.
 Briefing notes will be provided at the conclusion of the formal session.

-The course will describe the ORCV’s boat and crew requirements for entry acceptance in a Cat 2 Ocean Race, provide information on where to get advice and support to meet those requirements, and initiates the development of plans to reach Cat 2 standards by the start of the upcoming season in October.
+The course will describe the ORCV’s boat and crew requirements for entry acceptance in a Category 2 Ocean Race, provide information on where to get advice and support to meet those requirements, and initiates the development of plans to reach Category 2 standards by the start of the upcoming season in October.

 Owners who have completed the course will:

-- Receive documentation setting out ORCV’s requirements for Cat 2 races including:
+- Receive documentation setting out ORCV’s requirements for Category 2 races including:

-- additional equipment requirements which would not normally be carried on Cat 5N racing boat;
+- additional equipment requirements which would not normally be carried on Category 5N racing boats.

 - Crew qualifications and training.

-- Receive specific advice covering select requirements where compliance is not an easy/self evident matter.
+- Receive specific advice covering select requirements where compliance is not an easy/self-evident matter.
 (The list says you need rockets….
 Ok buy them in a shop… but some things are not quite so easy).
-Discussion of the more tricky areas will cover whats involved, indicative costs, suppliers…. in areas including:
+Discussion of the trickier areas will cover what is involved, indicative costs, suppliers…. in areas including:

 - Communications equipment (radio or satellite phone);